 What to Avoid When Cleaning Wool

 Many carpet issues we see in Auckland homes come from well‑intentioned DIY efforts that went wrong.
-Avoid these common mistakes:
+Avoid these common mistakes:- Using off‑the‑shelf carpet shampoos not designed for wool

 - Over‑saturating the carpet with water